ZXPrism/MockCache/README.md

 - `2024/10/13`: Miscs & ..

-## Design Notes
+## Design Notes (WIP, the content is incomplete!)

 This project is merely a "behavioral simulation", so its basic mechansim differs from real caches.
 For example, associative caches use comparators which work in parallel to find the right cache line with provided tag, but I simply used a hash map.

 ### Direct Mapped Cache
 Easy to implement.
-There is only one tricky part: since one access request may comprises multiple blocks, we need to divide the address into several segments which belongs to each block, and combine the final result.
+There is only one tricky part: since one access request may cover **multiple blocks**, we need to divide the address into several segments which belongs to each block, and combine the final result.

 My solution is to use a simple two pointers approach for segmentation, then process each segments separately.

 ### Cache Array
-Modern cache often have multiple layers, it's not enough to realize 3 types of caches only, so I introduced the concept of `Cache Array`.
+Modern cache often have multiple layers, it's not enough to realize 3 types of caches only, so I introduced the concept named `CacheArray`.

 The problem is **interaction**.
 I need to figure out an efficient and elegant way to organize each layer and let them interact with each other.

-Consider we have 3 layers, denoted by L1, L2 and L3.
+Suppose we have 3 layers, denoted by L1, L2 and L3.
+These caches are intrinsically 3 pointers of type `CacheBase*`.

+Now the user requests a read operation.
+Firstly we will look up in L1 cache with its `Read` function.
+Note that one operation may consists of multiple blocks, **for each missed block**, L1 should issue a message to `CacheArray`, telling it to search the next layer (L2).
+If we find the data, we will send it back to L1.
+If not, search L3...
+No matter where we find the data, **only blocks from L1 will be replaced**.

+You may ask, what about L2 and L3? **My strategy is, push data to L2, L3 when evicting dirty data.**

+Such action also requires a report from the layer to `CacheArray`, which then ...fixmemmmmmmmm

+This is a recursive pattern but the recursion is contolled by `CacheArray` because it has the only access to all layers, while "there exists other layers" are transparent for each cache layer.

+Hence, I introduced a callback parameter in `Read` (see [CacheBase.h](src/MockCache/CacheBase.h)).
+The function should return the data if encountering a cache miss during `Read`.

+A more detailed encapsulation: